JorgeG94/pic-swe/README.md

 You can profile a run with `fpm run --runner 'nsys profile --stats=true' --profile release --flag "-O3 -fast -mp=gpu"`

+## Known issues

+Using gcc < 15 will cause the code to fail to compile due to a mismatch in the OpenMP directives.
+NVFORTRAN and IFX are the compilers that are best tested as of now.

 ## Visualizing your simulation

 The code will dump CSVs that detail the dam breaking, you can plot them using the visualize.py script